 The LRAA for TTHMs and HAA5s for MWRA's Compliance Program (represented as the line in the top two graphs below) remains below current standards.
-The Max LRAA in the quarter for TTHMs = $19.8 \mu g/L$ ; HAA5s = $18.6 \mu g/L$ .
-The current RAA for Bromate = $0.0 \mu g/L$ .
+The Max LRAA in the quarter for TTHMs = $15.5 \mu g/L$ ; HAA5s = $16.3 \mu g/L$ .
 No LRAA exceedances or violations occurred this quarter for MetroBoston and for any of the CVA communities.
-MWRA and the CVA communities continue to closely monitor and manage the disinfection process to minimize DBP production.